CampusIoT/orbimote/field_test_device/README.md

 ## Console
 Connect the board TX pin to USBSerial port and then configure and start `minicom` or `Pyterm`.

+> if GPS is enabled, the baudrate is 9600 b/s.
+Else the baudrate is 115200 b/s.

 ```bash
 ll /dev/tty.*